purplecode/approximate-hash/README.md

 console.log(approximateHash(obj, options));
 ```

-`objectDepth` - objects will be analyzed up to the given length
+`objectDepth` - argument object will be analyzed up to the given depth

-`arrayDepth` - maximal number of elements taken from the arrays
+`arrayDepth` - maximal number of elements taken from each array

-`stringDepth` - maximal number of characters taken into account
+`stringDepth` - maximal number of characters taken from each string

 Bugs and Issues
 ------------